charliewynn/hollandwynn/_posts/2021-1-13-things-to-do-in-san-jose.md

 # Museum

-[Museo](https://goo.gl/maps/WnBeys1VrrXo7oqT6) We did not have the chance to go to the museum.
+<a href="https://goo.gl/maps/WnBeys1VrrXo7oqT6" target="_blank">Museo</a> We did not have the chance to go to the museum.
 If you go let us know how it was, we'd like to check it out sometime.

 # Indoor Climbing

-We went to [Mundo Aventura](https://goo.gl/maps/N6WRgzyKsjjz7tha9) and climbed for about an hour.
+We went to <a href="https://goo.gl/maps/N6WRgzyKsjjz7tha9" target="_blank">Mundo Aventura</a> and climbed for about an hour.
 They didn't seem to have an official price for this but we gave one of the employees $20 for showing us the ropes.
 It's a small gym, if people want to go it should be in very small groups (2-3 people).
 So we don't hog the walls from the real members.
 Their shoe selection was limited (Charlie had to climb in street shoes).
 So bring your own pair if you have big feet.

-There is another indoor gym we would like to try.
-[Pura Roca](https://goo.gl/maps/QCoALJgFdh976L6k6)
+There is another indoor gym we would like to try. <a href="https://goo.gl/maps/QCoALJgFdh976L6k6" target="_blank">Pura Roca</a>

 # Outdoor Climbing

-There's a [free guide book](https://issuu.com/dustinjj/docs/climbing_costa_rica/1?ff) (sign up for a free account).
+There's a <a href="https://issuu.com/dustinjj/docs/climbing_costa_rica/1?ff" target="_blank">free guide book</a> (sign up for a free account).
 Which describes several spots we can go.
 We're planning on renting a car and driving to at least one of these after we're back in San Jose after we leave Jaco.